sinnuva/urlshortenerIWEB/README.md

     adopts a highly opinionated approach to the Spring platform and third-party libraries, enabling developers to initiate projects with minimal hassle.

+## Justification for the choice of libraries

+## 3. Challenges and solutions

+During the elaboration of this Proof of Concept some challenges were encountered:
+  - **QR code generation**:
+  - **URL reachability check**: initially, this feature was implemented asynchronously.
+But, given the fact that this part of the course was not covered yet, for the PoC, it was implemented synchronously.
+It will be done asynchronously later on.
+  - **Google safe browsing integration**:
+  - **Redirection limits**:

+## Instructions to run the Proof of Concept

+## Prerequisites
+  - Java 17
+  - Gradle
+  - Google Safe Browsing API key environment variable in .env file

+## Steps
+  1. Clone the repository
+  2. Run the project with ./gradlew bootRun
+  3. Application is available at http://localhost:8080

+## Use example

+## 5. Explanation of the tests

+  - **QR code generation**:
+  - **URL reachability check**: for this feature, there are implemented two basic tests.
+  The first one "should return true for a reachable URL" verifies that the service validates correctly a reachable URL, meaning it returns code HTTP 200.
+  The second one "should return false for an unreachable URL" verifies that the service detects correctly an unreachable URL; it does not return code HTTP 200.
+  - **Google safe browsing integration**:
+  - **Redirection limits**:

 ## Overall structure